Production Files

 A third mistake is forgetting to copy .env.example to .env before running the backend.
 If the application cannot find configuration values or runtime paths, start by checking the local .env file.

 A fourth mistake is removing runtime directories from resources.
-If public/, views/, or storage/ are needed at runtime, they must be copied beside the built target.
+If storage/ is needed at runtime, it must be copied beside the built target.
+In standard backend projects, the same applies to public/ and views/; in API-only projects, those directories should not be added unless the project later starts serving files or templates.

 Recommended rule